PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Experiments

 \subsection{Adaptability Experiment of English Downstream Model}

 In this section, we would like to emphasize the plug-and-play feature of our PEA module.
-Currently, a wide range of community resources, such as fine-tuned models, LoRA, Dreambooth, ControlNet, compressed SD models, and accelerated sampling SD models, are derived from the English SD models, so that the English community is much maturer than other languages.
+Currently, a wide range of community resources, such as fine-tuned models, LoRA, Dreambooth, ControlNet, compressed SD models, and accelerated sampling SD models, are derived from the English SD models, so that the English community is much more mature than other languages.
 Therefore, one key challenge we must overcome is bridging the compatibility gap between the new model and the English SD community after language transfer.
 Since our approach uses feature-level and logit-level KD to train only the PEA module while keeping the core UNet parameters unchanged, it naturally maintains compatibility with the English SD community and can seamlessly integrate with various English SD community plugins.
 Interestingly, the PEA module remains plug-and-play for models that have undergone changes in base SD UNet parameters in contrast to PEA-Diffusion but whose overall structure remains similar.
 This includes models such as fine-tuned SD and compressed SD trained using pruning and distillation techniques, among others.
-Below, we will introduce several downstream image generation applications based on the SD or SDXL foundation model.
+In the following, we will introduce several downstream image generation applications based on the SD or SDXL foundation model.

-\textbf{Fine-tuned Checkpoint.} We use two fine-tuned SDXL-based model checkpoints: ``xxmix9realistic" and ``samaritan-3d-cartoon".
-The xxmix9realistic model is trained on person, photorealistic, sexy, female, woman, girls, and portraits using realistic style data.
-The samaritan-3d-cartoon model, on the other hand, is trained on anime, Disney, 3D, Pixar, niji, midjourney style.
+\textbf{Fine-tuned checkpoint.} We use two fine-tuned SDXL-based model checkpoints: ``xxmix9realistic'' and ``samaritan-3d-cartoon''.
+The ``xxmix9realistic'' model is trained on person, photorealistic, sexy, female, woman, girls, etc. The ``samaritan-3d-cartoon'' model is trained on anime, Disney, 3D, Pixar, etc.

-\textbf{LoRA.} ``csal\_scenery" is a SDXL-based LoRA model that contains common ancient Chinese architectural forms such as pavilions, pagodas, towers, gardens, courtyards, bridges, temples, palaces, towns, etc.
+\textbf{LoRA.} ``csal\_scenery'' is a SDXL-based LoRA model that contains common ancient Chinese architectural forms such as pavilions, pagodas, towers, gardens, courtyards, bridges, temples, palaces, towns, etc.

-\textbf{ControlNet.} ``controlnet-canny" is trained on SDXL with canny conditioning.
+\textbf{ControlNet.} ``controlnet-canny'' is trained on SDXL under canny condition.

-\textbf{Inpainting.} SDXL Inpainting 0.1 is a latent T2I diffusion model capable of generating photo-realistic images given any text input, with the extra capability of Inpainting the pictures by using a mask.
+\textbf{Inpainting.} SDXL Inpainting 0.1 is a latent T2I diffusion model capable of generating photorealistic images given any text input, with the extra capability of Inpainting the pictures by using a mask.